 In the northern hemisphere, May Day celebrates the coming of spring (or of summer, depending on where you are).
 Many May Day traditions have roots that go back to before the arrival of Christianity.

-For example, the ancient Romans celebrated the end of April with a six-day-long festival in honor of the goddess Flora.
+For example, the ancient Romans celebrated the end of April with a six-day-long festival in honour of the goddess Flora.
 The festival featured games, performances, “lustful” animals like hares and goats running rampant, flowers and a sacrifice to Flora at the end.

 Meanwhile, Celtic cultures traditionally observed Beltane on the first of May, with bonfires, flowers, decorating a May Bush, and offerings to the fairies to keep them from making mischief at the expense of the villagers’ herds.